Personal Coaching, Trainers, Observers, Mentors

-Guidance published by Paul Dickinson.
-Paul has approximately 30,000 hours of on-road observing, coaching and training experience.
+Guidance on personal coaching published by Paul Dickinson.
+Paul has approximately 40,000 hours of on-road observing, coaching and training experience.
 He is a qualified advanced motorcycle instructor and examiner as well as being a qualified CBT and Direct Access instructor.
 He has substantial experience in assessing and developing riders’ skills and is the Chief Motorcycling Examiner for the DIA, the UK’s largest and most respected association for professional instructors.

 So, if you want to develop and improve your skills, this is how you do it!

 There are similarities between coaching, mentoring, observing and training, but they are definitely not the same!
 And, they will produce different results!

 In the field of motorcycle riding which is used essentially for travel, recreation, sport and leisure, there are genuine and exacting demands required of the rider to ensure that they get the best from themselves and their machine.
 There is no less a demand that the rider is safe, stays safe and ideally understands what safety is.

 There is fun to be had so how do we progress and get the best from our abilities?
 Personal coaching is the answer.

 What are the definitions of the 4 separate categories of Mentoring, Observing, Training and Coaching?

 For motorcycling they are best explained as follows: